-As at 30 June 2023, Ridley engaged 660 employees within Australia with a further 24 employees at its Thailand production facility.
-Of these employees, 98% are engaged on a permanent full-time or permanent part-time basis, with 2% on fixed-term contract or casual arrangements.
-Approximately 45% of Ridley employees are employed under a certified Enterprise Agreement.
-Ridley, like many other businesses, has been impacted by the current skills shortage in Australia, and engages labour hire employees where a permanent resource is not available as well as to balance fluctuating labour requirements in response to changes in production demand.
+As at 30 June 2024, Ridley engaged 775 employees within Australia, 30 employees at the Thailand production facility and 13 at the New Zealand production facilities and offices.
+Of these employees, 96% are engaged on a permanent full-time or permanent part-time basis, with 4% on fixed-term contract or casual arrangements.
+Approximately 40% of Ridley employees are employed under a certified Enterprise Agreement.
+Ridley engages labour hire employees where a permanent resource is not available as well as to balance fluctuating labour requirements in response to changes in production demand.

-At its production site in Chanthaburi, Thailand, Ridley manufactures a single product (NovaqPro®) on land and in saline water ponds.
+At the production site in Chanthaburi, Thailand, Ridley manufactures a single product (NovaqPro®) on land and in saline water ponds.
 A detailed case study on our Thailand-based manufacturing operations can be found in our Modern Slavery Statement 2022.